JRCSTU/CO2MPAS-TA/doc/glossary.rst

     ``active_cylinder_ratios``
         This technology allows the deactivation of one or more cylinders under specific conditions predefined in the |co2mpas| code.
-The implementation in |co2mpas| allows to use different deactivation ratios.
+The implementation in |co2mpas| allows using different deactivation ratios.
         In the case of an 8-cylinder engine, a 50% deactivation (4 cylinders off ) or a 25% deactivation ratio (2 cylinders off) are plausible.
         |co2mpas| selects the optimal ratio at each point from the plausible